teivah/100-go-mistakes/docs/mistakes.md

     Using a local variable or accessing an element using an index, you can prevent mistakes while copying pointers inside a loop.

 When iterating over a data structure using a `range` loop, we must recall that all the values are assigned to a unique variable with a single unique address.
-Therefore, if we store a pointer referencing this variable during each iteration, we will end up in a situ- ation where we store the same pointer referencing the same element: the latest one.
+Therefore, if we store a pointer referencing this variable during each iteration, we will end up in a situation where we store the same pointer referencing the same element: the latest one.
 We can overcome this issue by forcing the creation of a local variable in the loop’s scope or creating a pointer referencing a slice element via its index.
 Both solutions are fine.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/04-control-structures/32-range-loop-pointers/)